FredHutch/loqui/README.md

-# Loqui: A Shiny app for Creating Automated Courses with ari
+# Loqui: Shiny app for Creating Automated Courses with ari

 Loqui is an open source web application that enables the creation of automated courses using ari, an R package for generating videos from text and images.
 Loqui takes as input a Google Slides URL, extracts the speaker notes from the slides, and converts them into an audio file.
 Then, it converts the Google Slides to images and ultimately, generates an mp4 video file where each image is presented with its corresponding audio.